Share Your Email To Stay Updated With Shows & New Music!

 I believe in the power of music to nurture, confront, and repair.

 The work of songwriting, performing and connecting with others is important to me because it is where I feel most alive and liberated.
 I feel called to this profession.
 We can see how music shifts our thinking and ways of being with each other.
 We have experienced and witnessed how music can heal deep wounds and support us in becoming more compassionate humans.
 I feel that my work as a songwriter & performer, as I continue to learn and grow as a human, is to share ideas and stories through songs that contribute to a more compassionate world.
 I feel tremendously grateful to be able to connect with so many individuals and communities of people through music.
-I am grateful to be in relationship with wise and hopeful teachers and friends.

 I have had a variety of work experiences and volunteer travel experiences that have contributed in beautiful ways to my understanding of the world, and therefore to my creative practice and to the music I present.
 I have been formally educated in the field of Early Childhood Education as well as in the field of Forestry Tech.
-I have worked as an ECE, as a project coordinator within schools delivering food education & cooking programs, on an organic vegetable farm, in a vegan cheese factory, facilitating outdoor education programs for corporate groups, high school and elementary school students, and when I’m not touring I currently work remotely doing song and story writing workshops with young students in the Ottawa and Toronto regions with a program called Song Collab Studio.
+I have worked as an ECE, as a project coordinator within schools delivering food education & cooking programs, on an organic vegetable farm, in a vegan cheese factory, facilitating outdoor education programs for corporate groups; high school and elementary school students, and when I’m not touring I currently work remotely doing song and story writing workshops with young students in the Ottawa and Toronto regions with a program called Song Collab Studio.
 I am eager to continue to connect and learn and will always be grateful for opportunities to contribute in meaningful ways.
 Thanks for being here!
 See you out there!